steven2358/awesome-generative-ai/README.md

 - [Character.AI](https://character.ai/) - Character.AI lets you create characters and chat to them.
 - [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF.
 - [ChatSonic](https://writesonic.com/chat) - An AI-powered assistant that enables text and image creation.
+- [Broken Bear](https://brokenbear.com) - An AI Teddy Bear that you can vent to for free, online, and anonymously.

 ### Search engines